umbraco/UmbracoCMSDocs/Articles/Notifications/fileservice-notifications.md

       </ul>
     </td>
     <td>
-      Raised when FileService.DeleteScript is called in the API, after the script has been deleted.<br/>
+      Published when FileService.DeleteScript is called in the API, after the script has been deleted.<br/>
       DeletedEntities: Gets the collection of deleted IScript objects.
     </td>
   </tr>